oneharry/store-app/README.md

 ## Contribution
-    If you would like to contribute:
+You can contribute to the project

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature/feature-name).